-After filtering (for a few seconds), there were a subset of editing sites remained and a leaf will be produced within Data Viewer to describe and check what you have filtered out as following illustration.
-At the same time, the Genome Viewer and Chromosome Viewer will present the RNA-editing sites by different colours.
+After filteration (for a few seconds), there is a subset of editing sites remained and a leaf will be produced within Directory Panel to describe and check what you have filtered out as illustrated below.
+At the same time, the Genome Panel and Chromosome Panel will present the RNA-editing sites by different colours.